Bachelor of Journalism

 International student exchange

-The JMSC provides opportunities to learn beyond the classroom by emphasising social and intellectual interaction and encouraging students to ‘think global’.
+The Journalism and Media Studies Centre provides opportunities to learn beyond the classroom by emphasising social and intellectual interaction and encouraging students to ‘think global’.
 In our exchange programme, students can apply for semester- or year-long exchange programmes at top journalism schools, including

-- the Danish School of Media and Journalism in Denmark
+- Danish School of Media and Journalism in Denmark

 Through a separately run HKU programme, students also can apply for exchange opportunities at more than 100 other universities around the world.